 Lawn Equipment Storage

-The garage will be a much better location for our mowers, weed whackers, and chainsaws versus our current use of our high demand, high use carport.
+The garage will be a much better location for our mowers, weed whackers, and chainsaws versus our past use of our high demand, high use carport.

 The Farm, and our clients, will benefit tremendously from the utility, efficiency, and safety of a centrally located dedicated wood shop with a dust collection system.

 There are many summer evenings when the group chooses to have evening prayer outside, whether to avoid the hot house or to enjoy the cool evening air and beautiful sunset.
-The picnic shelter will provide this perfect location.
-It will also provide the opportunity to have various outdoor retreat gatherings, a beautiful sunset view of the pasture, refuge from a rained-out campfire, and perhaps a location for meals or large gatherings, such as our reunion.
+The picnic shelter provides this perfect location.
+It also provides the opportunity to have various outdoor retreat gatherings, a beautiful sunset view of the pasture, refuge from a rained-out campfire, and perhaps a location for meals or large gatherings, such as our reunion.